AzkaQadir/ContraSiamTrip/README.md

 # ContraSiamTrip
 Siamese and Triplet Networks for sentence similarity using contrastive learning.

-Sentence Similarity with Siamese and Triplet Networks This project demonstrates how to use Siamese Networks and Triplet Networks with BERT to detect semantic similarity between sentence pairs using the PAWS (Paraphrase Adversaries from Word Scrambling) dataset.
+# Sentence Similarity with Siamese and Triplet Networks:
+This project demonstrates how to use Siamese Networks and Triplet Networks with BERT to detect semantic similarity between sentence pairs using the PAWS (Paraphrase Adversaries from Word Scrambling) dataset.

-📦 Installation
+# 📦 Installation:
 Install the required packages:

 pip install transformers datasets sentence-transformers faiss-cpu torchmetrics

-📚 Dataset
+# 📚 Dataset:
 The PAWS: labeled_final dataset is used, which contains pairs of sentences labeled as paraphrase (1) or not (0).

-🧠 Models
+# 🧠 Models:
 1. Siamese Network
 Uses BERT embeddings for both input sentences.